GDQuest/process-course/README.md

 This script processes the course content into the format compatible with the new GDSchool platform.

+This script is supposed to run on the course repos, triggered by a github workflow (`workflows/release-course.yml`).
+This workflow will download this script, run it on the content of the course, create a release of the course that contains the zip archive of the processed content.
+It will then tell Vercel to rebuild our website using this newly updated content.

 The main script is located in `src/index.ts`, here's what it does:
 - It takes the content from a folder called `/content-gdschool` located in the same folder as the script.
 - Rewrites the image paths from relative ones (like `images/course-thumbnail.png`) to absolute ones (like `/courses/learn-to-code-with-godot/introduction/images/course-thumbnail.png`)